Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose a Smart Mattress

-Start with the feature you will actually feel every night: adjustable firmness, active heating and cooling, or sleep tracking.
-Then match the build to your body and sleep style.
-Heavier sleepers usually need steadier hip support and may do better on firmer, more controlled surfaces.
-Side sleepers should pay closer attention to pressure relief.
-Couples should focus on split control, motion isolation, and how easy the bed is to adjust without turning bedtime into a chore.
+Start with the feature you will use every night: adjustable firmness, active heating and cooling, or sleep tracking.
+Then match the construction to your body and sleep position.
+Heavier sleepers generally need steadier support under the hips.
+Side sleepers should prioritize pressure relief at the shoulder and hip.
+Couples should check whether firmness, temperature, and app controls work independently on both sides.

 Quick picks by sleeper type